fabigazi/NBAencyclopedia/README.md

 ## Run Instructions:

+    1. In my sql workbench exicute the file nba_app_DUMP_final.sql
-    1. put the project in the desired location
+    2. put the project in the desired location
-    2. open terminal to the location determined in step one
+    3. open terminal to the location determined in step one
-    3. run the pip install dependencies as given above.
+    4. run the pip install dependencies as given above.
-    4. run the command: python3 nba_encyclopedia.py
+    5. run the command: python3 nba_encyclopedia.py